ynakagawa/blueprint-theme-industrious/README.md

    * go to Hammer > Templates > BP > Content Page : Properties & upload new image (LESSON3_template-thumb.png)
 2. Edit Page Template > Page Policy: Add clientlib theme.templated-industrious
 3. Edit Text Component config:  Enable show HTML Source
-4. Edit Container COmponent config:
+4. Edit Container Component config:
     * Enable background image
     * Add Style Group:  Render
     * Save as policy: theme-industrious
 5. Edit Header XF
     * Edit Template & allow for bp.structure components
-    * Remove existing component:  Navigation, Language Navigation, Search
+    * Remove existing component:  Language Navigation, Search
-    * Add Container Component wtih ID: Header-top
     * Add embed component inside Container Component
        * ID:  header
        * HTML should be taken from HTML sample, code within <header> tags
        * make sure to change link to /content/bp/us/en/home.html
-5. Update Nav (account for AEM changing DIV to NAV)
-    * modify demo HTML files replacing NAV with DIV within Head
-    * make coresponding update to resources/sass/layout_header.scss (line 51)
-    * compile sass by running
+    * Update Navigation component & add menu to ID field
+6. Create HomePage to validate clientLib through top Menu Nav
+    * Location: /content/sites/bp/us/en
+    * Page properties: Title= Home, name= home
+    * You can use AEM Preview to view this or you can remove "editor.html" --> http://localhost:4502/content/bp/us/en/home.html
+       * Make sure the Top Nav appears & the menu scrolls out when clicking Menu
+7. Edit Footer XF
+    * Remove the text component containing copyright dummy data
+    * Add Container Component with footer as the ID value
+    * Add 3 text components (We will use CSS to convert into columns)
+    * *If you wish to use AEM's layout feature to resize so they appear as columns, then do not use a Container component
+    * Edit Page Template & Configure XF text components to allow for HTML source
+    * Add html content for all three text components (using the HTML Source option)
+    * Footer will appear vertical, fix this by updating CSS to map to AEM
+        1. Change .content to .cmp-container (line 16,46,63)
+        2. Change section to .text (line 19,49)
+        3. Change section to .div (line 64)